hartwork/xiangqi-setup/README.md

-                        any remaining moves, "all" would play all moves, "-1" all moves but the last, "-2" all but the last two (default: "0")
+                        any remaining moves, "all" would play all moves, "-1" all moves but the last, "-2" all but the last two (default: "0") --annotate-last-move  Add annotations "blank_move" and "piece_move" to the source and target locations of the last move

 board themes (16 available, in alphabetic order): a4_blank_2cm_margin                        (license: CC0-1.0)